Al-Bayan (radio station): Frequencies

 The station in Mosul was reported to have gone off-air after an air strike on it in late February 2017 as part of the Battle of Mosul.
 Iraqi forces discovered the station in March 2017 in an upscale western Mosul neighborhood they captured.
 IS had burnt it down before fleeing.

 Libyan broadcasts

 In February 2015, IS captured a radio station called "Makmadas" in Sirte, Libya.
 It was nominally run by Ansar Al-Sharia in Libya, which made it unclear whether that station was under IS management.
 An IS-owned satellite television station and a powerful radio station on 94.3 FM, also based out of Sirte and operating under the brand name "Al-Tawheed," began broadcasting the previous October 2014.
 Radio Al-Tawheed (former Libyan Jamahiriya Broadcasting Corporation transmitter) have 10 kilowatts output power and is received in Europe via sporadic E propagation.

-The station operated in 2015 and 2016 before being overrun by Libyan forces.
-In spite of it, IS supporters promotes an Al-Bayan internet radio station to release its contents.
-It is also being active in social media like Facebook or TikTok.
+The station operated in 2015 and 2016 before being overrun by Libyan forces, and ISIS created an Android app for it.
+In spite of it, IS supporters promotes on 1 May 2019 an Al-Bayan internet radio station to release its contents.
+It is also active in social media like Facebook or TikTok.